 We are known in the mid-west for our outstanding jewelry artists who work in sterling silver, mixed metal, 14K and 18K Gold, Gold Vermeil, enamel, precious and semi-precious stones, porcelain and glass beads in a variety of designs.
-Among our jewelry artists are Kara DeBacker, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Essential Glassworks, Tammy Kirks, Doris Doucette, David Smallcombe.
+Among our jewelry artists are Kara DeBacker, DC Designs, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Tammy Kirks, Doris Doucette, David Smallcombe.

 Elaine Coyne designs collectible art jewelry in brass, copper and semi-precious stones.
 She has designed many collections for the High Museum of Art in Atlanta as well as other museums.